tristepin222/backend/README.md

 We use docker to build images, simply, over visual studio community, build the backend with visual studio community, or run this command  `docker-compose up --build`.

+#### Certs error

+if you happen to run into issues with certificates, run these commands : `dotnet dev-certs https --clean` and `dotnet dev-certs https --trust`, then restart visual studio commmunity.

 ## Directory tree
     VisionTest
     ├───Analysers